LCcodder/StopGameRu-bot/README.md

 ___

 To use this bot you need to clone the repository (libraries are already installed), insert your discord bot token in "bot_config.json" file.
-Next, you need to set the parameters in the "scrapper_config.json" and "mailer_config.json" files:
+Next, you need to set up some the parameters in the same file:

 ___